oslab-swrc/WASP/README.md

 # Apache Spark with WASP

-a Workload-aware task scheduler and partitioner for in-memory MapReduce framework.
+WASP is a workload-aware task scheduler and partitioner for in-memory MapReduce framework.

-- GC-aware task scheduler during task execution via runtime monitoring
+## What is WASP
+WASP jointly optimizes Npartitions and Nthreads at runtime, which parameters are defined as:

+- Npartitions: how many data partitions are created from a single RDD
+- Nthreads: how many threads are allocated to a single executor

+Spark often suffers performance degradation with suboptimal Npartitions and Nthreads parameters.
+Usually, these two parameters are set empirically by users, which yield suboptimal performance due to giving too high memory pressure or underutilization of concurrency.
+WASP effectively monitoring memory pressure and concurrency at runtime and dynamially tunes the Npartitions and Nthreads, which yield much faster execution time and high resource utilization.

-How to Operate?
+## How to Operate?
 * Add 3 options in HiBench (or other configuration file)
   - spark.input.size: estimated data size in hadoop (or other DFS)
   - spark.total.executor.number: total number of executors in your cluster